-- The Request for Leave Application must be completed AND approved by the Principal prior to using this form AND at least two weeks before the first day of leave - Prior to any Class Teacher or Head Teacher completing this form, a student MUST: - o Attach a copy of the approved Request for Leave Application; and, - Complete Section A in full - Class Teachers are to complete Section B indicating work to be completed, to then be endorsed by the relevant Faculty Head Teachers - Assessment Tasks must be discussed with the relevant Head Teacher at least two weeks prior to leaving; otherwise, late penalties may apply.
+- The Request for Leave Application must be completed AND approved by the Principal prior to using this form AND at least two weeks before the first day of leave - Prior to any Class Teacher or Head Teacher completing this form, a student MUST: - o Attach a copy of the approved Request for Leave Application; and, - o Complete Section A in full - Class Teachers are to complete Section B indicating work to be completed, to then be endorsed by the relevant Faculty Head Teachers - Assessment Tasks must be discussed with the relevant Head Teacher at least two weeks prior to leaving; otherwise, late penalties may apply.

-Section A (To be complete d by the student)
+Section A (To be completed by the student)

 Student Name: Year:

-Day: 5 .
+First Day of Leave: Day: Date:

 Return to School: Day: Date:

-Number of School Da ays Absent:
+Number of School Da ıys Absent: . .

 Reason for Leave:

-Section I B (OFFICIAL USE ONLY: To be completed by the re levant Class Teachers and Faculty F dead Teachers)
+Section E 3 (OFFICIAL USE ONLY: To be completed by the rele evant Class Teachers and Faculty F lead Teachers)

 Course Task/s to be completed Teacher signature Head Teacher signature

-Stage Head Teacher signature: Date:
+Stage Head Teacher signature: Da te: